 Restart of hostilities

 The rest of the revolutionary leaders were pissed off by the fact that a democratically elected president was killed by a coward, so the battles started against Huerta.
 From one side there was Doroteo Arango A.K.A.
-Francisco "Pancho" Villa on the north, Emiliano Zapata on the south, Álvaro Obregón in the east and Venustiano Carranza in the northwest.
-After sending Huerta on exile the revolutionary leaders made an convention in the city of Aguascalientes to settle things.
+Francisco "Pancho" Villa in the north, Emiliano Zapata in the south, Álvaro Obregón in the east and Venustiano Carranza in the northwest.
+After sending Huerta in exile the revolutionary leaders made a convention in the city of Aguascalientes to settle things.
 However, there was much tension between Villa and Carranza (the latter even made a "legal" government in Mexico City and called himself supreme commander).
-Since the convention only managed to appoint a president and not make a common plan that pleased all sides, the revolutionary leaders started battles against each other on 2 sides: Villa-Zapata (on the "Conventionalist" side, who were fond on educating the people and returning the land to its owners) and Obregón-Carranza (On the "Constitutionalist" side, who were more conservative and the latter named his army the "Constitutionalist Army").
-Eventually, Huerta exiled himself in July 1914 when he realized that he was facing an unwinnable scenario and his allies (like former revolutionary Pascual Orozco on the north, who revolted against Madero) were offed, exiled or captured.
-Then, while things seemed to be going fine, Pancho Villa had a fall out with his fellow revolutionaries and the U.S. suppliers, and in an act of desperation, he went on arms against all of them.
-And also, Francisco Villa was unhappy about the fact his land reforms weren't going as fast as expected.
+Since the convention only managed to appoint a president and not make a common plan that pleased all sides, the revolutionary leaders started battles against each other on 2 sides: Villa-Zapata (on the "Conventionalist" side, who were fond on educating the people and returning the land to its owners) and Obregón-Carranza (On the "Constitutionalist" side, who were more conservative and the latter even named his army the "Constitutionalist Army").
+Eventually, Huerta exiled himself in July 1914 when he realized that he was facing an unwinnable scenario and his allies (like former revolutionary Pascual Orozco in the north, who revolted against Madero) were offed, exiled or captured.
+Then, while things seemed to be going fine, Pancho Villa had a falling out with his fellow revolutionaries and the U.S. suppliers, and in an act of desperation, he took up arms against all of them.

 After the Constitution